thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-modify.md

 5. On the Choose connection type page, change the connection name or description (if needed), and then click **Continue**.

-6. On the Redshift connection details page, make any changes needed, and then click **Continue**.
+6. On the Snowflake connection details page, make any changes needed, and then click **Continue**.

 7. Expand the database table drop-down menu, and select the tables and columns you want to add.

    <!-- ![]({{ site.baseurl }}/images/connection-update.png "Edit connection dialog box") -->

-8. Click **Update** to save the connection details.
+8. Click **Update**, and then click **Confirm** to save the updated connection detail.

 To remove a table from a connection, delete it from the connection details page.
-For more information, see [Delete a table]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-modify.html#deleting-a-table-from-a-snowflake-connection).
+For more information, see [Deleting a table]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-modify.html#deleting-a-table-from-a-snowflake-connection).

 ## Remapping a Snowflake connection